 Sanctuary Schools

 The Education Justice Coalition of Vermont has partnered with multiple immigration rights organizations and individual advocates to create an updated Sanctuary School Model Policy.
-We are encouraging students, educators, school support staff, families and community members to ban together to pass this policy!
+We are encouraging students, educators, school support staff, families and community members to band together to pass this policy!

 Steps you can take right now to move towards sanctuary schools (more info here):